Grim Reaper (band): Reunion and death of Grimmett (2006–2022)

-In 2006, Eddie Trunk announced on Metal Mania that the band has reformed.
+In 2006, Eddie Trunk announced on Metal Mania that the band had reformed.
 The "original" lineup of Grim Reaper (without Nick Bowcott) played the Keep It True VI festival in Lauda-Königshofen on 8 April 2006.
 The band played the annual MetalBrew festival in London's Mill Hill on Saturday 18 July 2009.
 Later they were scheduled to play at the Play it Loud IV in Bologna, Italy, in September 2009.
-The festival was then canceled when the promoter forfeited, but the band (urged on by a crowd of fans who had already bought tickets) managed to play the date along with several originally billed acts (as a single-day event instead of a weekend-spanning one).
+The festival was then cancelled when the promoter forfeited, but the band (urged on by a crowd of fans who had already bought tickets) managed to play the date along with several originally billed acts (as a single-day event instead of a weekend-spanning one).

 The band made a successful appearance at the British Steel festival in Bologna, Italy in November 2010 at the Estragon venue on a bill that included other classic bands of the NWoBHM era – Diamond Head, Girlschool, Demon, and Angelwitch.
 They also played at the Academy Birmingham with the band Jameson Raid.

-The then-current line-up continues to tour the UK and Europe.
+The then-current line-up continued to tour the UK and Europe.
 They did a short tour of Greece and Cyprus in November 2011 and released the Limited Edition "Live in Europe 2011".
 Festival appearances in 2012 included Sweden's "Muskelrock" and headlining Germany's Sword Brothers.
 More European Festivals and US tours followed in the coming years.
 In 2013, they were co-headliners of Belgium's Heavy Sound Festival in November with Tokyo Blade.

 In April 2014, Grim Reaper played their first show in the US since 1987, joined by original guitarist Nick Bowcott, and featured several tracks from the forthcoming album, From Hell.

 In 2016, Steve Grimmett's Grim Reaper released a new studio album, their first since 1987.

-On 17 January 2017 Grimmett was hospitalized following a show at Piedrahits & Pedro Moncayo in Guayaquil, Ecuador.
+On 17 January 2017 Grimmett was hospitalised following a show at Piedrahits & Pedro Moncayo in Guayaquil, Ecuador.
 Surgery followed, which was unsuccessful in defeating an infection in his right leg, so a portion of this leg was amputated on 18 January 2017.
-The band continues to play, and played an emotional headlining set at Hard Rock Hell's NWOBHM Christmas gig in Sheffield in December that year.
+The band continued to play, and played an emotional headlining set at Hard Rock Hell's NWOBHM Christmas gig in Sheffield in December that year.

 On 25 July 2019, it was announced that Grim Reaper would be releasing an album of all-new material.
 The album titled At The Gates was released on 11 October 2019 with a special album launch show to follow the next night, 12 October, at London's Boston Music Rooms.

-As of January 2022, according to Grimmett, a new album from Grim Reaper is in the works.
+As of January 2022, according to Grimmett, a new album from Grim Reaper was in the works.
 Meanwhile, in March, the band released its first live album, Reaping the Whirlwind.

 On 15 August 2022, Grimmett died at the age of 62.

+Musical style

+Since achieving mainstream success, Grim Reaper has been known for "embodying every single aspect of cheese in heavy metal" and "going over the top with poppy hooks and edgy lyrics."